Conservation easement: Income tax credits (states)

-In the states where credit for conservation land donations is transferable, free markets have arisen.
-Brokers assist landowners with excess credit to contact buyers, and the brokers often handle payments and paperwork to protect the principals, and to ensure that transfers are fully reported to the state tax authorities.
+In the states where credit for conservation land donations is transferable, brokerages have arisen.
 The federal and state tax treatment of profits from sale and use of transferable tax credit have been the subject of extensive discussion and the issuance of several guidance documents by the Internal Revenue Service.

-The New Mexico state income tax credit was originated in 2003.[SB 581] New transferability legislation, effective January 1, 2008, applies retroactively to conservation easements effected from January 1, 2004.
+The New Mexico state income tax credit started effective in 2004.
+New transferability legislation, effective January 1, 2008, applies retroactively to conservation easements effected from January 1, 2004.

 The Virginia transferable credit program is the largest among the States in dollar value of property conserved.
 By the end of 2010, $2,512,000,000 of property value had been donated as easements in Virginia for which tax credit was claimed.
 The qualifying easements cover over 516,000 acre of Virginia landscape.
 The Virginia program now (2011) grants about $110 million of new tax credit each year.
-The credit allowance is 40% of the appraised value of the easement donation, so this equates to $275 million of property value donated per year for protection of wildlife habitat, farmland and woodland, and scenic open space—in perpetuity.
-The other state tax credit programs are smaller in dollar measurement, but are very significant in the area and the conservation values that they cause to be protected.
-The concept of state tax credit action (in the absence of a federal tax credit) that Philip Tabas and The Nature Conservancy promoted in the 1990s has borne remarkable fruit, and continues to expand today.
+The credit allowance is 40% of the appraised value of the easement donation, so this equates to $275 million of property value donated per year for protection of wildlife habitat, farmland and woodland, and scenic open space.